EnKrypt/arvind.io/src/pages/posts/amateurs-spending-guide-to-playing-rock-music-in-india/index.md

 Note to beginners: If you plan to play any of these instruments live, it is important to have a tuner, and in the case of an electric guitar or a bass, a reasonably long good quality cable.

--   Stay away from :
+*   Stay away from :

-    -   Knockoff Indian brands like 'Fendar', 'Givson' or 'Yemaha'.
+    *   Knockoff Indian brands like 'Fendar', 'Givson' or 'Yemaha'.
 This is not a joke, these companies exist and they sell actual guitars of very questionable quality.
-    -   Second hand guitars that show signs of neglect or damage.
+    *   Second hand guitars that show signs of neglect or damage.
 Wood (and electronics) don't mix well with exposure to water or heat.
-    -   Low quality 10 watt practice amps that come bundled with electric guitars as a set, and are manufactured by the same company.
+    *   Low quality 10 watt practice amps that come bundled with electric guitars as a set, and are manufactured by the same company.

+*   If you're still confused, here are some good beginner examples to start with :

+    *   **Acoustic**: Fender SA105, Yamaha F310, Ibanez MD39C, Cort AD810, etc.
+    *   **Electric**: Fender Squier Bullet Strat, Cort X1 or X100, ESP LTD M-10, Ibanez GRX20, Epiphone Les Paul Special, etc.
+    *   **Bass**: Yamaha TRBX174, Ibanez GSR200 or GSR320, ESP LTD B-10
+    *   **Processor**: Zoom G1on or G1Xon, Vox SL2G.

 <h3 id="rules-drums" class="internal-link">Drums</h3>